ComradeYellowCitrusFruit/C--/README.md

 # ifuckedyourmomscript

-An esoteric language I am making for fun
+An esoteric language I am making for fun.
+This language is inspired by brainfuck, and similar to assembly.
+With some modifications to the compiler, a very determined son of a bitch could create a very simple operating system kernel.

 # Basic Syntax